hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/expressions.md

 Expressions in LiveSQL are used in many places of a SQL statement and they express how a value is computed.

+LiveSQL Expression are typically used in the select list, the `WHERE` clause, `GROUP BY`, `ORDER BY`, etc.

 An expression can be as simple as a scalar value or a column name, or arithmetic computation.
 It can also include complex logic (such `CASE`), casting values between types, boolean logic, or any other SQL logic.